Resources

 Mental health and substance use disorders continue to be misunderstood and rarely spoken of in America.
 Yet in a given year, mental health issues will personally impact one in four people in the U.S. – approximately 25 percent of us.
 More than 22 million people have a substance use disorder.

 Mental illnesses and substance use disorders – just like high blood pressure, high cholesterol or diabetes – are treatable health issues.
 Stigma linked to mental health and substance use disorders often keeps people from seeking the help they need – yet for those who do, recovery is possible.
-Please take the pledge, wear a wristband and talk about it.

 The Facts